Helicopter Interdiction Tactical Squadron: Weapons

 The squadron was originally armed with a mounted M240B machine gun for warning shots and self-protection.
 The bolt-action Robar RC-50 .50-caliber rifle was used for disabling fire.
-The RC-50 was equipped with a Trijicon Reflex sight as well as the AN/PEQ-2 laser designator with IR for nighttime operations.
+The RC-50 was equipped with a Trijicon Reflex sight as well as the AN/PEQ-2 laser designator with infrared capability for nighttime operations.
 The Pilots and Gunners were armed with Beretta M9s for self protection.
 The RC-50 has been replaced by a variant of the semiautomatic Barrett M107 .50-caliber rifle with an anti-corrosion finish.
 It is fitted with an EOTech holographic weapon sight and an Insight Technology laser sight.
 The M14 Tactical, a version of the standard M14 with a Sage Enhanced Battle Rifle stock and improved muzzle brake, is also used by the squadron.